jseong14/project/README.md

 # smart-farm_project
-I created C# form1 and form2
+What I do: connect C# and Arduino / create C# form1 and form2  / create DB  / create Web-page
-I created DB
-I created Web-page